cbuescher/elasticsearch/README.md

 #### Run a release benchmark

-Suppose we want to publish a new release benchmark of the Elasticsearch release `5.3.1` on our benchmark page.
+Suppose we want to publish a new release benchmark of the Elasticsearch release `6.5.0` on our benchmark page.
 To do that, start a new [macrobenchmark build](https://elasticsearch-ci.elastic.co/view/All/job/elastic+elasticsearch+master+macrobenchmark-periodic/) with the following parameters:

 * `MODE`: `release`
-* `RELEASE`: `5.3.1`
+* `RELEASE`: `6.5.0`
-* `TARGET_HOST`: Just use the default value

 The results will show up automatically as soon as the build is finished.